 Another aspect of the same reforms was a change in the position of the Lord Chancellor, who ceased to be simultaneously the head of the judiciary, the Speaker of the House of Lords and a senior government minister, and instead became a minister of justice.
 Another element was the establishment of an independent Judicial Appointments Commission with responsibility for recommending candidates for appointment to the bench in England and Wales, with similar arrangements for the other parts of the United Kingdom and for the Supreme Court.
 The selection commission for the Supreme Court, for example, is normally chaired by the President of the Court, and includes one other senior judge and a member of each of the Judicial Appointments Commissions for England and Wales, Scotland and Northern Ireland.
-In Europe, judicial review of legislation was thought to be incompatible with the sovereignty of the monarch, and where monarchies were replaced by popular sovereignty, it was thought to be incompatible with democracy.
-In almost all European countries, it required the experience of twentieth century dictatorship to overcome the old reservations.
+It makes its recommendations after consulting the Lord Chancellor, the First Minister in Scotland, the First Minister for Wales, the Judicial Appointments Commission for Northern Ireland and a number of senior judges.
+All of these measures were intended to create a visible separation between the courts and the political branches of the state.